roscopeco/anos/README.md

 > **Note** this is still evolving!

-Right now, there's a two-stage bootloader (I know there are existing, better options, but one of my goals is to figure legacy bootloaders out) that will load from FAT floppy (and only floppy - no hard-disk support yet).
+Right now, there's two boot options - a hand-rolled two-stage BIOS bootloader (I know there are existing,better options, but one of my goals was to figure legacy bootloaders out), and modern UEFI boot (using the Limine boot protocol).

+The legacy BIOS loaded will load from FAT floppy (and only floppy - no hard-disk support yet).
+UEFI is from FAT also, as usual, with the appropriate layout of files on the partition.

+#### Legacy Bootloader

 The bootloader does enough basic set up to load a (flat binary, ELF might be supported eventually) kernel at 0x120000 (physical), set up long mode